umcu/CogStack-NL/README.md

 This repository uses [MedCAT service](https://github.com/CogStack/MedCATservice) for named entity recognition, linking and context detection of documents with MedCAT.

 Using MedCAT for Dutch language requires Dutch models, which can be configured in two ways:
-1. By providing individual models, such as `vocab.dat` and `cdb.dat`.
-In this case, the language specific spaCy model should be installed as well.
-These can be provided to Docker Compose when building the docker image.
-For testing and demonstration, models based on sample data are provided in this repository, see [`services/nlp-services/applications/medcat/models/umls-dutch-sample`](services/nlp-services/applications/medcat/models/umls-dutch-sample).
+1. By providing the `vocab.dat` and `cdb.dat` models.
+The default configuration of this repository is using this approach.
+For testing and demonstration purposes, sample models based on mock data are provided, see [`services/nlp-services/applications/medcat/models/umls-dutch-sample`](services/nlp-services/applications/medcat/models/umls-dutch-sample).
+Note that this requires a Dutch spaCy model, which is installed in the used fork of MedCAT service (see MedCAT section in `deploy/docker-compose.yml`)
-2. By providing a MedCAT model pack, which includes MedCAT's `vocab.dat` and `cdb.dat` files, spaCy models and MedCAT biLSTM models for context detection such as negation. spaCy models are relatively large (>17MB), so the model pack approach was not used for testing and demonstration purposes of this repo.
+2. By providing a MedCAT model pack, which includes MedCAT's `vocab.dat` and `cdb.dat` model files, spaCy models and MedCAT biLSTM models for context detection such as negation. spaCy models are relatively large (>17MB), so this approach is not used as default configuration of this repository.

 ### Configuring a model pack
 1. Download a model pack from https://github.com/CogStack/MedCAT.